RoboCoin/robocoin-connector/README.md

 # robocoin-connector

-The connector gives operators the ability to programatically manage their account's float with a supporte liquidity engine via the Romit Connector API.
+The connector gives operators the ability to programatically manage their account's float with a supported liquidity engine via the Romit Connector API.
+The connector also provides a simple interface for integrators looking to add their own liquidity engine.

 ## How it works